enyojs/enyo-docs/developer-guide/building-apps/resolution-independence.md

 you're looking at, you may need to reload the page after changing resolutions, since any JavaScript-based layout won't automatically be re-run otherwise.)

-If you do that, you should see something like this:

-Here is the Moonstone Activity Panels Sample at various resolutions, with the "Fit" checkbox disabled (click an image to enlarge):
+Here's the Moonstone Activity Panels Sample as it appears in the Chrome Web Inspector at various resolutions, with the "Fit" checkbox disabled (click an image to enlarge):

 <table border=0>
 <tr>